 test bench_search_iter ... bench: 19,234,900 ns/iter (+/- 657,200)

 The iterator version ended up slightly faster!
 We’re not going to go through the benchmark code here, as the point is not to prove that they’re exactly equivalent, but to get a general sense of how these two implementations compare performance-wise.

 For a more comprehensive benchmark, you’d want to check various texts of various sizes, different words, words of different lengths, and all kinds of other variations.
 The point is this: iterators, while a high-level abstraction, get compiled down to roughly the same code as if you’d written the lower-level code yourself.
-Iterators are one of Rust’s zero-cost abstractions, by which we mean using the abstraction imposes no additional runtime overhead in the same way that Bjarne Stroustrup, the original designer and implementer of C++, defines zero-overhead:
+Iterators are one of Rust’s zero-cost abstractions, by which we mean using the abstraction imposes no additional runtime overhead, in the same way that Bjarne Stroustrup, the original designer and implementor of C++, defines zero-overhead:

 In general, C++ implementations obey the zero-overhead principle: What you don’t use, you don’t pay for.
 And further: What you do use, you couldn’t hand code any better.